Filling smoothies to start the day

 Breakfast is regularly touted as the ‘most important meal of the day’, yet many of us don’t have the time or appetite for a massive morning meal.

 Sitting down to a full English on the weekend is a treat, but the weekdays call for a lighter, healthier alternative.
 One possible solution?
 Smoothies.
-With the right recipes, these delicious, DIY breakfasts aren’t only tasty, but filling too.
+With the right recipes, these delicious, DIY breakfasts aren’t only tasty but filling too.
+If you haven’t invested in a NutriBullet yet, this is the ideal kitchen gadget to use to blend these drinks and is the bestselling cold beverage nutrition extractor everyone’s raving about!

 The grain attraction